pankaj-14oct/CakesBuyPlatform/LOCAL_SETUP.md

 **Email Not Working:**
 - Gmail requires App Passwords (not regular password)
 - Enable 2FA and generate App Password in Google Account settings

+**Port Already in Use:**
+- Kill the process using port 5000: `lsof -ti:5000 | xargs kill -9`
+- Or change the port in server/index.ts

 **Build Errors:**
 - Clear node_modules: `rm -rf node_modules && npm install`